peteragility/alfresco-eks/README.md

    ```
    kubectl get pods --namespace acs
    ```
-   You should see 2 pods in `RUNNING` status
+   Keep checking until the two pods changed to `running` status
    - Goto EC2 dashboard in AWS console, click load balancer, you will see a load balancer is setup, drop down the DNS name of it.

 6. Setup EFS with EKS cluster, please replace **efs-dns-name** with your EFS's DNS name: